kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 remain relatively simple, and complicated projects can decide to adopt a different structure as they grow.

-The new scaffoled project structure looks something like this (compiled artifacts like config omitted for brevity):
+The new scaffold project structure looks something like this (compiled artifacts like config omitted for brevity):

 ```shell